 - Gather your child-care payments for the calendar year.

 - These will either be in the form of daycare receipts or records of payments from a caregiver showing their name, address, and SIN.

-- Children’s art class receipts (e.g. scouts/guides, dance lessons, and tutoring lessons).
+- Children’s art class receipts (e.g., scouts/guides, dance lessons, tutoring).

 - Children’s fitness receipts.
-For the program to be CRA approved, it should involve significant supervised physical activity over a period of at least eight consecutive weeks or, in the case of day camps, for five consecutive days.
+For the program to be CRA approved, it should involve significant supervised physical activity over a period of at least 8 consecutive weeks or, in the case of day camps, 5 consecutive days.